 1. Who is Hugo Gaston?

-Hugo Gaston is a French professional tennis player born on September 26, 2000, in Toulouse.
-He turned pro in 2018 and is known for his left-handed game.
+Hugo Gaston is a French professional tennis player born on September 26, 2000, in Toulouse, France.
+He plays left-handed with a double-handed backhand and turned pro in 2018.

 2. What is Hugo Gaston’s career-high ATP ranking?

-Gaston won the 2018 Australian Open boys’ doubles title with Clément Tabur.
-He also claimed gold in singles and bronzes in doubles at the 2018 Youth Olympics in Buenos Aires.
+Gaston won the 2018 Australian Open Boys’ doubles title with Clément Tabur.
+He also claimed gold in singles and bronze in doubles at the 2018 Youth Olympics in Buenos Aires, where he was France’s flag bearer.

 4. What was Hugo Gaston’s best Grand Slam result?

-He reached the fourth round at the 2020 French Open, defeating Stan Wawrinka before losing to Dominic Thiem in five sets.
-He hit 58 drop shots in that match.
+At the 2020 French Open, he reached the fourth round, defeating Stan Wawrinka in five sets before losing to Dominic Thiem in five sets.
+He used 58 drop shots against Thiem.

 6. How many Challenger titles does Hugo Gaston have?